“Transitions”

 “Transitions”, the last Awareness Through Movement(R) series I taught, shared a perspective that included agency.
 The idea for the theme came to me because I was going through a significant transition.
 And it would be interesting to teach what I wanted to explore.

-Following a short vacation and time away from work, I continued to go deeper into the transition – watching, listening, and wondering, what’s the next step?
 I wanted to take a break from deadlines and the feeling of having to stay on the same track that I had been on.
 I explored doing less, noticing how that felt, noticing what thoughts and feelings surfaced and wondered how would I figure out what is next?

 Little by little, the light dawned; some old beliefs got cleared and while working with coaches, friends and colleagues, a vision began to form.